-This post is the result of an invitation to attend the 3 night/2 day #LetsGOMaple event in beautiful Ontario’s Lake Country, as guests of Casino Rama Resort.
+This post is the result of an invitation to attend an adventurous #LetsGOMaple event in beautiful Ontario’s Lake Country, as guests of Casino Rama Resort.
 A special thank you to the organizers of this event, SJ Consulting.

 As a young girl, I did not know the meaning of the word adventurous.

 I was a kid who grew up afraid to try, afraid to put myself out there, afraid to risk making a fool of myself.

 I grew up afraid of so many things.

 As someone born with a disability, life for me was always about being cautious and careful.

 It wasn’t the fault of my parents, my doctors, my teachers, or any other adult in my life.
 That’s just the way life was back in those days.

 Doctors did not understand a lot about my health problems, so their advice always erred on the side of caution.

 After all, I was lucky that I ever stood up on my own two feet and walked.
 And when I mastered walking, I was lucky to be able to stay balanced on two feet (something I don’t always do well, as you will read later).

 I think, no matter who you are, and what you have been through, we all come to a point in our lives where we realize that, despite our limitations, our absence of certain skills, or our lack of abilities, life is meant to be lived.